Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

 Hence, we recover the same expression for ${\mathcal{P}}_\varepsilon$ derived in \citep{klus2020eigendecompositions}, while also mirroring the frequentist approach of \citep{grunewalder2012conditional}.
 In the expression of the mean, the operator $\mathcal{C}_\textrm{bc}$ plays no role whatsoever, yet we observe that the posterior covariance over ${\mathcal{P}}_\varepsilon\varphi(\bm{x})$ retains the same form as the prior: $\xi_\textrm{pst}(\bm{x}, \bm{x}') = \kappa_\textrm{pst}(\bm{x}, \bm{x}') \, \mathcal{C}_\textrm{bc}$, i.e., a linear transformation of the covariance over the flow map.

-In the case where $D > 1$, we may want to treat the prior kernel $\kappa_\textrm{pr}(\bm{x}, \bm{x}')$ as matrix-valued and include \emph{anisotropic} measurement noise \citep{alvarez2012kernels, 10.5555/3042573.3042720}.
+In the case where $D > 1$, we may want to treat the prior and Bayesian-consistency kernels as matrix-valued and include \emph{anisotropic} measurement noise \citep{alvarez2012kernels, 10.5555/3042573.3042720}.
 However, for the rest of this manuscript we will continue assuming that the channels in the flow map are unrelated and that the sensor noise is isotropic.